Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Does group life insurance end when you retire?

 Generally, yes.
-But in some cases, you may be able to convert your coverage into an individual policy
+But in some cases, you may be able to convert your coverage into individual life insurance.

 What types of group coverage are available?